Ever wonder how to be smart or at least how to become smarter?

-If you’ve read my story then you know I struggled academically throughout school.
-Early in my life this led me to ask myself over and over, “How can I get smarter?”
-If I had only known about these five weird things that are proven to make a person smarter, I wouldn’t have worried about how to be smart.
-In fact, this list has me feeling pretty good right now!
+If you’ve read my story, you know I struggled academically throughout school.
+Early in life this often led me to ask myself, “How can I become smarter?”
+If I had only known about these five weird things that are proven to make a person smarter, I wouldn’t have worried so much about how to be smart.
+In fact, this list makes me feel pretty good!
+How about you?

-Oddly enough, when I was a kid my parents made me write with my right hand.
-To this day, they can’t explain why.
-My mom often said, “No one in our family has even been left-handed, so it just didn’t seem possible for you to be left-handed.”
+Oddly enough, my parents made me write with my right hand as a little kid.
+They could never explain why.
+My mom often said, “No one in our family was left-handed, so it just didn’t seem possible for you to be left-handed.”

 The result?
 I am now ambidextrous.
 I write with my right hand but do practically everything else with either hand.
-For instance, I brush my teeth with either hand, I bowl with either hand, and I even eat with both hands (not at the same time, of course…unless I’m using chopsticks).
+For instance, I brush my teeth with either hand, I bowl with either hand, and I even eat with both hands (not at the same time, of course).

-This ambidextrous thing got me thinking…can a person become even smarter if he is naturally left-handed and then adds “right-handedness” to his repertoire?
-Just wondering out loud here.
+This ambidextrous thing got me thinking…can a person become even smarter if he is naturally left-handed and then adds right-handedness to his repertoire?
+Just wondering if I get any bonus points (smile).

 4. Body Hair.